GM reveals an all-electric Buick Electra, but it's for China

 It adds up a far more daring, progressive design than the pragmatic Buick electric crossover Green Car Reports and others were shown in a no-cameras preview of EV concepts this March.

-Will this Electra come to the U.S., or will we be left to be content with the stodgier-looking Buick we currently have?
-GCR has reached out to GM for comment; in the meantime, let us know what you think in your comments below.
+Will this radically different Electra come to the U.S., or will we be left to be content with the Buick we currently have?
+Buick spokesman Chad Lyons told GCR that at this point, the Electra is only a concept car, and solely for China.

+"While Buick is a global brand, this vehicle is purely a concept that explores Buick’s vision of future transportation and as always also serve to gauge customer reaction, in this case—specifically from the China market," he said.

+"Anything is possible," Lyons added, when asked if the Electra name might return in the U.S. "There’s a real science and due diligence that goes into naming products."